-In discussions at an earlier point in time, the Oversight Board sought to identify the hallmarks of an exemplary arbitration system.
+Several years ago the Oversight Board sought to identify the hallmarks of an exemplary arbitration system.
 What were the essential elements or attributes of a model system?
-The underlying idea of the discussion was the develop some general criteria for judging how the Kaiser system measured up.
+The idea was to develop some general criteria for judging how the Kaiser system measured up.
 These were thought to be essential elements: